nuric/vscode-latex-docker-template/README.md

 - Uses the same Docker container locally and for CI to ensure consistency.
 - Format and compile on file save.
 - Invert PDF colours using the extension settings, `.vscode/settings.json`.

+The main motivation behind this setup is the extremely tedius and unhelpful native LaTex installation process.
+Using a Docker container to wrap `pdflatex` and more allows for a cleaner and more reproducible workspace.

 ## Built using